-Trying to add a new giant dog breed to your family, but aren’t sure which one to pick?
-Nailed down your two choices to the Newfoundland vs. the Saint Bernard?
-These to magnificently giant breeds have some striking resemblances, but are completely different breeds, with very different personalities.
+Trying to add a new giant dog breed to your family but aren’t sure which one to pick?
+Nailed down your two choices to the Newfoundland vs. Saint Bernard?
+These two magnificently giant breeds have some striking resemblances but are entirely different breeds with very different personalities.
 In fact, because of their similarities, Saint Bernards and Newfies are sometimes crossbred in an effort by dog owners to get the best of both worlds.

 The Newfoundland, or ‘Newfie’ for short, is a big dog that bears more than a passing resemblance to a St Bernard.
-They are a similar height and weight, and they walk in the same slow-time fashion.
-Saint Bernards, on the other hand, are known to be excellent watchdogs and family companions.
+They are of similar height and weight and walk in the same slow-time fashion.
+On the other hand, Saint Bernards are known to be excellent watchdogs and family companions.
 But is there more to it than that?

-In this breed comparison guide, we compare these two gentle giants in great detail.
+This breed comparison guide compares these two gentle giants in great detail.
 We’ll look at facts about their history, personalities, feeding routines, and exercise schedules.
 So, if you’re here because you are torn between these two gentle giant breeds, then look no further.
-We will deliver all of the doggy knowledge you need to make what might be one of the most important decisions you’ll make.
-Let’s jump in!
+We will deliver all of the doggy knowledge you need to make what might be one of your most important decisions.
+Let’s jump in and meet these two amazing breeds.

 Breed Comparison